For High School Teachers and Counselors

 Deadline to Apply: Entering freshmen are allowed to apply to the Honors College up until they enroll at the university during their summer orientation session.
 There is a priority deadline, though, for students interested in living in Hotz Honors Hall.
 To be eligible to live in Hotz, a student must apply to the Honors College by March 15 of his/her senior year.

-Applicants to the University of Arkansas who have at least a 3.8 high school GPA and at least a 32 ACT Composite (1430 on the Redesigned SAT) are eligible to apply for Honors College fellowships at the University of Arkansas.
+Applicants to the University of Arkansas who have at least a 3.8 high school GPA and at least a 32 ACT Composite (1430 SAT) are eligible to apply for Honors College fellowships at the University of Arkansas.
 This application will also put students into consideration for academic scholarships from the university.

 Invitations to interview for fellowships will go out in mid-February each year.
 If you have a student who is invited to interview, we encourage both you and the student to read through our Fellowship Weekend website to learn more about what to expect at the event and how best to prepare.

-The Honors College hosts two major events for prospective students each year: Discovery Day (late May) and Convocation (early October).
+The Honors College hosts two major events for prospective students each year: Discovery Day (late May) and Convocation (late September/early October).
 Prospective students are encouraged to attend these events, but they also have the option to schedule a campus visit on a day that works best for their family’s schedule.
 To do this, they can visit the undergraduate admissions website.

 The Honors College has a number of “tips” blog posts designed to help students with the admissions process.
 These include blog posts on: